heidihw/simple-city-stars/README.md

 He will have to select at least one of each set of options to make a successful request.

-Here, an example selection of locations and time ranges is made.

 If he makes a successful request, he will see his forecasts displayed.

 For each location, he will get a table of sunrise sunset data and a table of atmospheric weather data.